The Pretender (TV series): Production

 The pilot was filmed in and around Toronto, Ontario, Canada.
 The building used as "The Centre" in transition sequences is the R. C. Harris Water Treatment Plant.
-Following the pilot, the series moved production to Los Angeles.
+Following the pilot, the series moved production to Los Angeles, California.

-In the Spring of 1999, the series was sold into syndication to TNT and The WB.
+In the spring of 1999, the series was sold into syndication to TNT and The WB.

 After the series was cancelled in May 2000, a fan campaign for the series to continue prompted negotiations involving the show's creators and both NBC and TNT.
 In October 2000, TNT greenlit two television films – The Pretender 2001 and Island of the Haunted – which aired on TNT in January and December 2001, respectively.
 However, both movies ended with an unresolved cliffhanger, and TNT opted not to order any more movies.

-The creators of the show, Steven Mitchell and Craig van Sickle stated in an interview on the French DVD of the telemovies that an ending was written for the series; they just needed financing to create it.
-In a September 2007 interview on the miniseries Tin Man, Mitchell and van Sickle noted that fans were still requesting an ending and that it would happen "soon" due to a relationship with "Strange Highway" Entertainment.
-They also noted that the story line would continue digitally on the web.
+The creators of the show, Steven Mitchell and Craig van Sickle, stated that an ending was written for the series; they just needed financing to create it.
+In a September 2007 interview on the miniseries Tin Man, Mitchell and van Sickle noted that fans were still requesting an ending and that it would happen "soon" due to a relationship with Strange Highway Entertainment.
+They also noted that the storyline would continue digitally on the World Wide Web.
 On May 21, 2008, van Sickle again expressed interest in having a final episode or film to finish the series, and asked fans to continue to be patient until it happens.